tomas/needle/README.md

 Needle
 ======

-Async HTTP client for Node.js.
-Supports SSL, basic authentication, proxied requests, multipart form POSTs, gzip/deflate compression and redirect following.
+The most handsome HTTP client in the Nodelands.
+Supports SSL, basic authentication, proxied requests, multipart form POSTs, gzip/deflate compression and, as you would expect, follows redirects.
+Simple, nimble and to the point.

 Usage
 -----